HoGentTIN/linux-training-hogent/modules/ipv6/030_ipv6_theory.md

 ## ping6

 Use `ping6` to test connectivity between ipv6 hosts.
-You need to specify the interface (there is no routing table for \'random\' generated ipv6 link local addresses).
+You need to specify the interface (there is no routing table for 'random' generated ipv6 link local addresses).

     [root@fedora14 ~]# ping6 -I eth0 fe80::a00:27ff:fecd:7ffc